CypherCove/gdx-tween/README.md

 }
 ```

-In gdx-tween, a single tween operates on a target object.
-The target is the object whose values the tween changes over
+A single tween operates on a target object.
+The target is the object whose values the tween changes over ime.
+Start a
-time.
-Start a tween by selecting a `to` method from `Tweens`, customizing it, and calling `start()`:
+tween by selecting a `to` method from `Tweens`, customizing it, and calling `start()`:

 ```java
 Tweens.to(myVector2, 1f, 1f).duration(3f)